generation-org/WEB-JAVA/WEB-JAVA-7 - Web Applications Build and Deploy/Docker Class Exercise/README.md

 1. Make sure you have a Heroku account.
 2. Create your docker image from the steps above (Creating your first Docker Image).
-3. Deploy on Heroku: copy and paste each command - one at a time.
+3. Deploy on Heroku.
+Copy and paste each command - one at a time.
 ```
 heroku login
 heroku container:login